Helen Biggar: Film

 After leaving the Glasgow School of Art, Biggar met Norman McLaren, with whom she shared political views.
 In 1935 they collaborated on Camera Makes Whoopee, an animated film.
 They then collaborated again in 1936 on Hell Unltd, a non-narrative protest film attacking government spending on munitions as opposed to healthcare and welfare provision.
 It was created though a collage by mixing animated sections, library footage and live-action.
 Hell Unltd was bought and distributed by Kino Films.
 The film was a collaboration with Norman McLaren with notes flying between the two showing their synergy.

 In March 1938, Biggar made a documentary concerning Glasgow's May Day Procession, entitled May Day 1938 or Challenge to Fascism.
-The film was shot with three 16mm static cameras, manned by Biggar, her old tutor from Glasgow School of Art Willie Maclean and G. Bartlett of the Glasgow Kino Group.
+The film was shot with three 16mm static cameras, operated by Biggar, her old tutor from Glasgow School of Art Willie Maclean and G. Bartlett of the Glasgow Kino Group.
 Biggar placed an advert in the Scottish Co-operative newspaper seeking assistance to raise £50 to make it.